heyjianjing/eliu_summer_2024/README.md

 * Global and local function behavior
 * An infeasbile way of perfectly modeling local function behavior
 * From exact matching to correlation
-* Handle correlation with radial basis function
+* Handle correlation with radial basis function (RBF)
 * Keep linear form of the model
 * Binary classification of 1D data points that are not linearly separable